aaditya29/Microservices-With-Go/readme.md

 3. Gorilla Framework
 4. Swagger<br>

-<b>Please note this project is used for the personal learning/practice purpose only.</b>
+<b>Please note this repository is used for the personal learning/practice purpose only.</b>